cakephp/docs/en/development/testing.rst

 ==============

-The :doc:`/core-libraries/events` is a great way to decouple your application code, but sometimes when testing we tend to test the results of events in the test cases that execute those events.
+The :doc:`/core-libraries/events` is a great way to decouple your application code, but sometimes when testing, you tend to test the results of events in the test cases that execute those events.
 This is an additional form of coupling that can be removed by using ``assertEventFired`` and ``assertEventFiredWith`` instead.